 Delta Chi is committed to improving our community and our world through service and philanthropy.
 As a group, we enjoy participating in campus service activities such as: Relay for Life and Dance Marathon.
 We also look forward to our annual carwash in the fall to raise money for our charity of choice that has a special place in our hearts.
-Every girl is required to do a certain amount of service hours every term which holds everyone accountable to the commitment of Delta Chi’s values.
+Every member is required to do a certain amount of service hours every term which holds everyone accountable to the commitment of Delta Chi’s values.

 Walk in Their Shoes 2019